 In addition to bulk food storage ‘staples’, include a variety of canned foods and canned meats.
 Consider complimenting your overall food storage with dehydrated foods (do-it-yourself or purpose-made) and freeze-dried foods from professional food companies.
 Add store-bought packaged and processed foods which you normally eat, and whatever else fits with your food storage plans.
 Diversify!

 ROTATE YOUR FOOD STORAGE

-Here’s the way our storage works.
-In our ‘pantry’ the shelves are not very deep so we store items left to right.
-For example, if I needed a can of beans, I would take the one on the right of other cans.
-When I restock, I stock from the left, pushing the remaining green beans to the right.
+For example, on one of my shelves which contains a variety of canned beans, when I’m ready to grab a can as part of a meal I would take the one to the right of the other cans.
+When I restock, I stock from the left, pushing the remaining cans of beans to the right.
 This technique always ensures that the can on the right is the oldest can.
 So, you see, you are ‘rotating’ without having to think about it as long as you follow the ‘take from the right rule’ every time.